farsightsec/axa/README.md

 as they would on an analysis server directly connected to SIE itself.
 An example of how to do this is included later in this document.

+The `radtool` and `radtunnel` programs are used to stream RAD watch hits from a remote RAD server to the local network.
+They actually share code bases with their "sra-" counterparts and the program logic is such that it detects its filename and invokes itself in RAD mode.

+## SRA Filtering

 Of note, SRA can perform filtering.
 This feature is highly desirable due to the very high volume of data carried by SIE which can burst to hundreds of megabits per second in a single channel.
 On the flip side, when using SRA to access low